shipwright-io/build/docs/development/testing.md

 ## E2E Tests

 We use e2e tests as the last signal to ensure the controllers behaviour in the cluster matches the developer specifications( _based on [e2e-tests](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/e2e-tests.md)_ ).
-During e2e tests execution, we don´t want to test any interaction between components but rather we want to simulate a normal user operation and ensure that images are succesfully build.
+During e2e tests execution, we don´t want to test any interaction between components but rather we want to simulate a normal user operation and ensure that images are successfully build.
 E2E tests should only cover:

 - As the way to validate if the image was successfully build, only assert for a Succeeded Status on TaskRuns.
 - Testing should be around building images with different supported strategies, and different runtimes inside the strategies.